jan-grimo/inorgmol/notes.md

   permutation?) or size-gate
   - Not sure this is avoidable as soon as realizeability comes into play with multidentate ligands
+- Never fuzzed `Molecule` properly, i.e. generated a set of things you could do with it that don't fail and then property tested manipulations of it

 # Improvement ideas